biocarl/_reveal-common/README.md

 ```bash
 reveal-md . -w --listing-template _reveal-common/templates/listing-template.html
 ```
+- If you want to use a custom listing template you can also put a `index.html` in your root directory. `reveal-md` will automatically detect this.

 ## Ideas/Todos
 - Think of a mechanism where you can exclude whole markdown pages (e.g. pre-processing script on print)